Love Is Strong: Release

 Released as the first single from the album, "Love Is Strong" performed below expectations, barely making it into the Billboard Hot 100 singles chart in the US.
 It became the lowest charting first single ever by the band and marked a change in the composition of the singles chart as well as the Stones role on it.
 Despite this, the song remains one of the band's well-known songs from the 1990s.
 Five years earlier "Mixed Emotions" was a Top 5 pop chart single.
-Considerable promotional expense was spent on the Voodoo Lounge CD release, as it was the first on Virgin Records, including a popular music video directed by David Fincher and edited by Robert Duffy at Spot Welders; the black and white video shows giant versions of the Stones, as well as a few residents locked in romantic embraces, rambling about New York City.
-It received heavy rotation on MTV Europe in August 1994.

 The single's weaker-than-expected lead dampened CD sales, despite positive critical reviews and a Grammy Award win for Best Short Form Music Video.
 In time, the track proved popular in Europe going to No. 14 in the UK and received significant airplay in the US, but only peaked at No. 91 on the Billboard Hot 100.
-The commercial response in Canada was considerably stronger, where the song reached No. 2 on the RPM Singles Chart on 19 September 1994, behind "You Better Wait" by Journey frontman Steve Perry.
+The commercial response in Canada was considerably stronger, where the song reached No. 2 on the RPM 100 Hit Tracks chart on 19 September 1994.

 The Rolling Stones performed the song at the 1994 MTV Video Music Awards.
 Although it had disappeared from several recent concert tours setlists in favour of the more live-friendly "You Got Me Rocking" (the follow-up single from Voodoo Lounge), the Stones reintroduced "Love Is Strong" to their A Bigger Bang Tour setlist on 22 July 2007 at their Brno, Czech Republic show and at their Hamburg show in August.

-It was included on their 2002 career compilation album Forty Licks.
+The song was included on their 2002 career compilation album, Forty Licks.